PandaWhisperer/meteor-yelp-clone/README.md

       </footer>
     </template>

-And now here's our "home" template, `imports/ui/pages/home.html`:
+And now here's our "home" template, `imports/ui/pages/home.html` (don't worry about the missing templates for header and footer for now, we'll be adding those later):

     <template name="home">
       Hello from the import side